DilanCF/CMSC412_notes/lecture/Lecture20.md

 * Display handlers
   * Still an IO device even if it is not on the MOBO

-If you take a lookat differn IO deivcec
+If you take a look at different IO devices
-1. info stored or retrueved by use for the compuer itself (mass storage)
+1. Info stored or retrieved by use for the computer itself (mass storage)
-2. Can be the type wherre user interacts with them (mice, keyboard)
+2. Can be the type where user interacts with them (mice, keyboard)

 Distances may be larger

 high speed I/O, signal integrity matters

-We communicte using electrical connections
+We communicate using electrical connections

-If distances are larger and not on MOBO, cnnot do this
+If distances are larger and not on MOBO, cannot do this
-* Comms done with cable
+* Communications done with cable

 1 or more copper ires are placed on it